iamiancliff/tabia-zetu/README.md

 # 🧠 TabiaZetu – Behavior Tracking Tool for Kenyan Classrooms

-TabiaZetu is a classroom behavior monitoring tool built for Kenyan teachers.
-Designed to simplify the process of logging student behavior, analyzing patterns, and generating insights, TabiaZetu empowers teachers to make better, data-informed decisions — all within a mobile-friendly, intuitive interface.
+TabiaZetu is an innovative, data-driven classroom behavior management tool designed specifically for Kenyan teachers.
+Built with a focus on simplifying the process of tracking student behavior and providing actionable insights, TabiaZetu empowers educators to create more effective learning environments.
+By offering real-time analytics, personalized suggestions, and a user-friendly interface, the tool helps teachers make better-informed decisions and foster positive student development.

+Whether used in the Competency-Based Curriculum (CBC) or the traditional 8-4-4 system, TabiaZetu is designed to support teachers across a range of educational settings and academic subjects, enhancing the learning experience for both educators and students.

 ---

 ## 🚀 Project Overview

-Teachers in Kenya (and across Africa) often lack simple, effective tools for tracking student behavior over time.
-TabiaZetu bridges that gap by providing:
+TabiaZetu addresses a common challenge faced by teachers in Kenya and across Africa: the lack of easy-to-use, effective tools for tracking and analyzing student behavior over time.
+While traditional methods of behavior tracking often involve manual record-keeping, TabiaZetu introduces a digital solution that automates and simplifies this process.

-- A streamlined way to **log multiple behavior types**
-- Real-time **reports** and **visualizations**
-- Contextual **suggestions** to support classroom strategy
-- A scalable system that works across streams, subjects, and lessons

-Whether in CBC or 8-4-4 setups, TabiaZetu is designed to **support — not burden — the teacher**.
+The tool allows teachers to:

+- Log a variety of student behaviors across different contexts, streamlining the documentation process.
+- Visualize trends and generate reports to help identify patterns of behavior and learning needs.
+- Receive contextual, rules-based suggestions that help adjust classroom strategies for improved student outcomes.
+- Scale to support multiple classes, subjects, and teaching structures, including the CBC and 8-4-4 systems.

+In short, TabiaZetu is designed to augment the teacher's ability to manage student behavior efficiently without burdening them with extra administrative work.
+The tool ensures that the focus remains on teaching and student development.

 ---